Nice to meet you.

 • What information would be damaging if an unauthorized person got ahold of it?

-Once you’ve created your list, you should review your current policy for protecting that information.
+Once you’ve created your list, you should review your current policy to protect that information.
 How are you safeguarding this information?
 Who has access to it?
 Are they kept in secure cloud storage or a filing cabinet at your office location?

 2. Understand your legal obligation